Universe in a black hole in Einstein$-$Cartan gravity

-The exponential expansion of space in the early Universe, known as cosmic inflation, also solves the flatness and horizon problems \cite{infl}.
+{\bf 7.
+Inflation as a special case}\\ \\ The exponential expansion of space in the early universe, known as cosmic inflation, also solves the flatness and horizon problems \cite{infl}.
 During inflation, the scale factor increases according to $a\propto e^{Ht}$ with constant values of $H$ and $T$.
 In addition, inflation predicts the observed spectrum of primordial density fluctuations \cite{pert}.
-Standard inflation, which assumes the existence of a fundamental scalar field with a specific potential, requires fine tuning and is geodesically incomplete in the past \cite{inc}.
+Standard inflation, which assumes the existence of a fundamental scalar field with a specific potential, requires fine-tuning and is geodesically incomplete in the past \cite{inc}.

 If $\beta$ is slightly lesser than $\beta_\textrm{cr}$, then at $T=T_\textrm{max}/\sqrt{2}$: